NUSGreyhats/write-ups/_posts/2015-12-31-32C3-CTF-Flash-(Reversing-300).md

 comments: true
 ---

-32C3 CTF is organized along with the Chaos Communication Congress in Hamburg, it took started on Dec.
+32C3 CTF is organized along with the Chaos Communication Congress in Hamburg, it started on Dec.
 27, 20:00 UTC and lasted 48h until Dec.
 29, 20:00 UTC.

 # Flash
 >**Points:** 300